Free Dev Day — June 25 — Virtual

 For this example, let's consider a soft business rule where orders with an Urgent or High priority, and having a total price of 200000 or more, are considered Tier-1.
 Urgent, High, or Medium and between 150000 and 200000 are Tier-2, and the rest Tier-3.
 We first try building this into a view, but find that performance is poor, due to regular querying with a filter set to just Tier-1 orders.
 We decide for performance reasons to materialize this, and we want it updated immediately, with no delay.

-In this particular case, a Materialized View might be used, because the view would query a single table, and if we're using Enterprise Edition (but you might not be).
-Given the underlying table is insert-only, auto-refesh will be incremental and cheap.
+In this particular case, a Materialized View could be used, because the view would query a single table, and assuming we're using Enterprise Edition.
+Given the underlying table is insert-only, auto-refresh will be incremental (and thus cheap).
 And because there is only a simple CASE derivation, with no joins, aggregates, or window functions, a Materialized View could be an ideal choice.
 A Dynamic Table would be much less limited, but would introduce at least some target lag between the raw vault and business vault structures (and hey, this is a near-real-time data vault we're building).
 So, we'll stick with the Streams & Tasks method.
 Feel free to experiment with the other options, if desired.

 Let's first build a new business vault satellite, using our existing data.
 We'll first suspend our raw vault order loading, so we don't miss any data.